How the Psychological Contract Fuels Workplace Engagement

 Introduction to the Psychological Contract

 Understanding the psychological contract and acting to take full advantage of it can lead to happier, more productive employees who are less likely to leave the company.
+This concept is crucial for enhancing the employee experience and fostering a strong organizational culture.

 Yet just what is the psychological contract?
 It is the unwritten set of beliefs and expectations that exist between workers and the companies that employ them.
 For example, the psychological contract addresses what employees feel they are entitled to receive from their employer, including full support, flexibility, recognition and rewards, and career growth opportunities.

-This concept is clearly different from what is covered in more formal employee contracts and agreements since psychological contracts tend to include emotional and relationship-driven components of the working relationship.
+This concept is clearly different from what is covered in more formal employee contracts and agreements, since psychological contracts tend to include emotional and relationship-driven components of the working relationship.

 The concept of the psychological contract began in the late 1960s, although it has evolved significantly since then.
 Where it initially focused on topics such as job security and employee loyalty, it now includes a more comprehensive set of employee expectations.
 These now include more modern views related to remote work arrangements for better work-life balances, new career development considerations, and support at all levels of the organization.